takymy/takymy.github.io/README.md

 # Mykyta Chursin | Portfolio

-This portfolio is built linearly using **Jekyll** an ultra-minimal static site generator.
+I built this portfolio using **Jekyll** (an ultra-minimal static site generator).
 No heavy Javascript frameworks, just raw HTML/CSS wrapped in YAML data objects.

 ## Folder Structure

-- `_data/`: Contains all of your text configuration in YAML lists.
-If you want to add/edit your skills, experience, projects, or achievements, edit the respective files in here.
+- `_data/`: Contains all of my text configuration in YAML lists.
+If I want to add/edit my skills, experience, projects, or achievements.
 The website will automatically update.
-- `_writeups/`: This is where your blog posts go.
+- `_posts/`: All my blog posts in markdown format.
 - `_includes/` & `_layouts/`: The modular HTML structure of the website.
-- `assets/css/main.css`: The central CSS stylesheet dictating the brutalist 0px border-radius styling.
+- `assets/css/main.css`: The central CSS stylesheet dictating the brutalist NO ROUNDER CORNERS STYLING.

 ## Managing Blog Posts